The benefits of decluttering quotes

 3. Enough is a decision, not an amount.

+This is one of my absolute favourite decluttering quotes, because it’s all about honing in on how much stuff we really need to be content.
 If constantly buying more stuff hasn’t made you happy yet, maybe the next step is to be happy with what you already have.
 Have you ever taken the time to consider at what point you’d have “enough”?
 For example, once I realized that I had enough shoes, my desire to buy more shoes basically vanished.
 Once I realized that I had enough mugs, I no longer felt the need to buy every cute mug I saw.
 What’s your version of “enough”?

 4. Don’t save your crap for a special occasion.
 Being alive is the special occasion.